AzureAD/azure-activedirectory-library-for-android/plugins/buildsystem/docs/Overview.md

 ### Plugins to help build and publish plugins and build.gradle for our plugin

-The com.microsoft.identity.infra plugin uses 3 plugins to help build and publish the plugin such that it can be located by consuming projects correctly.
+The com.microsoft.identity.buildsystem plugin uses 3 plugins to help build and publish the plugin such that it can be located by consuming projects correctly.
 If you want to know the details of what they do please refer to their documentation above.

 - java-gradle-plugin: Which adds the java plugin and knows about how to generate plugin specific build artifacts
 - com.gradle.plugin-publish: Which knows how to publsh plugin specific build artifacts and knows about the plugin portal